fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals/mantid.rst

 Installing Mantid
 #################

-**Note: To use Mantid with python3, it is currently required to install a nightly build.
-This nightly build is only available for python 3.6, and is not available for windows.**
+**Note: To use Mantid with python3, you need to run Mantid version 5.0.0 or higher.**

 Windows
 =======